Fill The Frame And Make Better Photos

-The diagonal direction of the fence line divides the frame into the old 1:3 ratio, often seen in paintings or photos of more traditional landscapes.
 Yet the partly collapsed section of the fence suggests that it is not a barrier.
-The viewer can continue to move through the frame and up the hill, where the dense stand of trees prevents their eyes from leaving the frame.
+The viewer can continue to move through the frame and up the hill, where the dense stand of trees acts to prevent the viewer’s eyes from leaving the frame.

-The ability for the viewer to visually move through the image allows them to take note of interesting elements within the frame and, thereby, be better able to describe the journey they've just undertaken.
-This is probably the simplest form of story telling or narrative within an image.
+The ability for the viewer to visually move through the image allows them to take note of interesting elements within the frame and, thereby, be better able to describe the visual journey they've just undertaken.

 Space: The Forgotten Element Of Composition